NYPL/lsp_workflows/workflows/encore_and_research_catalog_log_in_and_log_out.md

 The codes of time is located at `src/utils/encoreCatalogLogOutTimer.js`.

-To improve the user experience, we are curretly working on adding a timer to completely log out the users after 30 minutes if the user is not active on either Encore or Research Catalog (because they have to be logged out together).
-The timer will start a 30 minutes count down once the user logged in.
+To improve the user experience, we are currently working on adding a timer to completely log out the users after 30 minutes if the user is not active on either Encore or Research Catalog (because they have to be logged out together).
+The timer will start a 30 minutes countdown once the user logged in.
 Every time the user reload the pages with `browse.nypl.org` (Encore's domain) or `catalog.nypl.org` (Research Catalog's domain) the timer will restart a new 30 minutes count down again.

 After 30 minutes, the timer will delete three cookies, `PAT_LOGGED_IN`, which determines if the user has logged in, `nyplIdentityPatron`, which determines the Header's log in status, and `VALID_DOMAIN_LAST_VISITED`, which determines the last time the user reloads Encore or Research Catalog's domain.
 Then it will call a invisible iframe to load the URI of `LOGOUT` button so the user will be completely logged out.